STEP 1: Your Award

-Note: Your FAFSA PIN will be utilized to complete your MPN.
-If you do not have a FAFSA PIN, you may apply for a PIN from the Direct Loan home page at www.studentloans.gov.
+Note: Your FSA ID will be utilized to complete your MPN.
+If you do not have a FSA ID, you may apply for it from the Direct Loan home page at studentloans.gov.

-Completing a Federal Direct Stafford (Subsidized/Unsubsidized) Master Promissory Note (MPN)
+Completing a Federal Direct Stafford, Unsubsidized Master Promissory Note (MPN)

-You may have been awarded a Federal Subsidized or Unsubsidized Stafford loan as part of your financial aid award.
+You may have been awarded a Federal Unsubsidized Stafford loan as part of your financial aid award.
 If you completed a Direct Stafford Loan MPN last year, you do not need to complete another one.
 Master Promissory Notes for Direct Loans are good for 10 years.
-Go to www.studentloans.gov
+Go to studentloans.gov

 to complete your Federal Direct Loan MPN.